GSA/digitalgov.gov/content/events/2020/04/2020-04-14-how-utilize-open-source-jupyter-project.md

 # Learn how to edit our pages at https://workflow.digital.gov
 slug: how-utilize-open-source-jupyter-project
 kicker: Open Source
-title: "How to Utilize the Open Source Jupyter Project for your Research"
+title: "AI Tech Workshop: How to Utilize the Open Source Jupyter Project for your Research"
 deck: ""
 summary: "We'll show you how easy it can be to wrangle data and engage in technical discussions surrounding data, artificial intelligence, machine-learning models."
 host: "Artificial Intelligence Community of Practice"